PratyushSingh1/Sentimental-Analysis-Flipkart-/README.md

 Then open the notebook file and follow the instructions.

 The data used for sentiment analysis can be found in the data folder.
-It contains a CSV file flipkart_reviews.csv that contains customer reviews data for various products sold on Flipkart.
+It contains a CSV file reviews.csv that contains customer reviews data for various products sold on Flipkart.